Indecis1ve/CMS-Mamba/README.md

 ## 🙏 Acknowledgements

 This work builds upon Mamba, TF-Mamba, and the multimodal affective computing community.
 Supported by relevant Hubei Province programs.

----

-**For detailed methodology, proofs, visualizations, and extensive experimental analysis, please read the full paper.**

----

-**Ready for download and use!** This README has been comprehensively updated to be fully consistent with the paper content while remaining practical and user-friendly.